Unfulfilled Watch Tower Society predictions: Aftermath

 Singelenberg's analysis of Jehovah's Witness preaching activity in the Netherlands in the wake of the 1975 prophetic failure showed a drop in the group's membership from mid-1976, a trend that did not reverse until 1980.
 An estimated 5,000 Witnesses in the Netherlands either left the movement, were expelled, or became marginal and inactive members.
 Singelenberg suggested many of those expelled and shunned in the late 1970s had rebelled against the group's authority structure out of "post-prophecy frustration".
 Post-1975 defectors were described to him and to American researcher A. J. Brose as "opportunists" who had joined the group out of fear when the end seemed imminent, yet who lacked genuine commitment.

 One elder told Singelenberg: "It was good that Armageddon did not take place.
 It separated the wheat from the chaff."
-Researcher Mathew N. Schmalz suggested the leadership drew attention from the disconfirmation by requiring an even greater loyalty from members, a demand enforced with the expulsion of almost 30,000 Witnesses in 1978 alone.
+Researcher Mathew N. Schmalz suggested the leadership drew attention from the disconfirmation by requiring even greater loyalty from members, a demand enforced with the expulsion of almost 30,000 Witnesses in 1978 alone.
 The insistence on doctrinal orthodoxy reached the highest levels of the organization in 1980, with many in the writing committee disfellowshipped.

 In almost every country the annual growth rate of Jehovah's Witnesses fell markedly after the 1975 failure.
-In the US, the group's growth-rate fell from 6 percent to 2 percent.
-In South Korea it plummeted from 28 percent to 7 percent and the downward trend continued through to 1978.
+In the US, the group's growth rate fell from 6 percent to 2 percent.
+In South Korea, it plummeted from 28 percent to 7 percent and the downward trend continued through to 1978.
 Even among the majority who remained, morale declined: in 1977 and 1978 the average "publisher" spent 140 hours a year proselytizing, compared to 196.8 hours in 1974.

-In his ethnographic study of Jehovah's Witnesses, English sociologist Andrew Holden quoted the testimony of a Witness who had been in the movement from the early 1970s, but found it impossible to remain as an active member after the failure of the 1975 prediction.
+In his ethnographic study of Jehovah's Witnesses, English sociologist Andrew Holden quoted the testimony of a Witness who had been in the movement from the early 1970s but found it impossible to remain as an active member after the failure of the 1975 prediction.
 He said that he, like many others, had been convinced the end would come in 1975: